kaushalkahapola/issue-tracker-NextJs/README.md

 yarn dev
 # or
 pnpm dev
-# or
-bun dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Editing the Project

-You can start editing the page by modifying `app/page.tsx`.
+You can start editing the application by modifying the `app/page.tsx` file.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about Next.js and the technologies used in this project, refer to the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+- [Prisma Documentation](https://www.prisma.io/docs) - Learn how to use Prisma with your database.
+- [Tailwind CSS Documentation](https://tailwindcss.com/docs) - Learn how to style your application using Tailwind CSS.
+- [Radix UI Documentation](https://www.radix-ui.com/docs) - Learn about Radix UI components.